particle-iot/docs/src/content/reference/device-os/firmware.md

 {{#if has-nrf52}}

-The 3rd-generation devices (Argon, Boron, Xenon) can only wake from SLEEP_MODE_DEEP by rising D8.
+The Gen 3 devices (Argon, Boron, Xenon) can only wake from SLEEP_MODE_DEEP by rising D8.
 It's not possible to exit SLEEP_MODE_DEEP based on time because the clock does not run in standby sleep mode on the nRF52.

 Also, the real-time-clock (Time class) will not be set when waking up from SLEEP_MODE_DEEP.
 It will get set on after the first cloud connection, but initially it will not be set.